 Online university to award scholarships of up to $2,000 to help IT professionals earn a bachelor's degree

-SEATTLE, Oct.
-9, 2012 /PRNewswire-USNewswire/ -- Online, nonprofit university WGU Washington launched a new scholarship program for working IT professionals.
-It's called the Go Further in Information Technology Scholarship.
-WGU Washington will award as many as three scholarships – valued up to $2,000 each – to students with associate's degrees who enroll in any of the university's bachelor's degree programs in Information Technology or Health Informatics.
+SALT LAKE CITY, Oct.
+8, 2012 /PRNewswire-USNewswire/ -- Online, nonprofit Western Governors University (WGU), www.wgu.edu, has launched a new scholarship program for working IT professionals, the Go Further in Information Technology Scholarship.
+WGU will award up to 10 scholarships valued at up to $2,000 each to students with associate's degrees who enroll in any of WGU's bachelor's degree programs in Information Technology or Health Informatics.

 This new scholarship is aimed at providing a flexible, affordable way for working IT professionals to advance their careers by completing a bachelor's degree.
-WGU Washington uses a competency-based approach to learning that is ideal for working adults.
-The model allows students to move quickly through material they already know and focus on what they still need to learn.
+WGU uses a competency-based approach to learning that is ideal for working adults because it allows students take advantage of prior education and work experience to move quickly through material they already know so they can focus on what they still need to learn.
 Students earn their degrees by demonstrating mastery of subject matter rather than accumulating credit hours for time spent in class.
-In addition, WGU Washington's accredited online IT degree programs include industry certifications at no additional cost.
+In addition, WGU's accredited online IT degree programs include industry certifications at no additional cost.

 The Go Further in Information Technology Scholarship is a competitive program.
-Recipients will be selected based on their academic records and readiness for online study at WGU Washington.
-To be eligible, candidates must be admitted to WGU Washington, submit transcripts showing they hold an associate's degree, have IT career experience, and be able to demonstrate financial need.
+Recipients will be selected based on their academic records and readiness for online study at WGU.
+To be eligible, candidates must be admitted to WGU, submit transcripts showing they hold an associate's degree, have IT career experience, and be able to demonstrate financial need.
 Scholarship recipients will be eligible to receive $500 per term toward tuition, renewable for up to four terms.
 Eligible programs include:

-Tuition for all of WGU Washington's online IT degree programs is charged at a flat rate of $2,890 per six-month term; students may complete as many courses as they are able during each term.
+Tuition for all of WGU's online IT degree programs is charged at a flat rate of $2,890 per six-month term; students may complete as many courses as they are able during each term.
 Students may begin their terms on the first day of any month.
-For more information about the Go Further in Information Technology Scholarship, go to washington.wgu.edu/scholarships.
+For more information about the Go Further in IT scholarship, go to www.wgu.edu/gofurtherIT.

 Contact for media inquiries: